NavneelSinghal/Adaptive-Sampling-Networks/README.md

 1. A high-throughput `SGLang` server is launched to serve the base LLM.
 Multiple servers can be run in parallel for even greater throughput.
 2. The `src/rejection_sampling/generate_candidates_multi.py` script reads prompts from various source datasets (defined in `configs/data_generation/dataset_sources.yaml`).
-3. For each prompt, it generates multiple responses, each using a different sampling heuristic from a broad configuration file (e.g., `configs/data_generation/generated_config_llama3.2_3b.yaml`).
+3. For each prompt, it generates multiple responses, each using a different sampling heuristic from a broad, generated configuration file (e.g., `generated_config_llama3.2_3b.yaml`).
 4. This process creates a rich dataset where each prompt is associated with dozens of generations, each tagged with the specific heuristic used.

-### 2\.
-Data Annotation & Labeling
+### 2. Data Annotation & Labeling

 Once candidates are generated, they are annotated with objective scores to identify the highest-quality outputs.
 This is a crucial step for creating the "target" data for the sampler model.

 1.  **Quality Ranking**: The `src/data_labelling/label_ratings.py` script uses a reward model (e.g., `GRAM-LLaMA3.2-3B-RewardModel`) to conduct a Swiss-style tournament for the generations associated with each prompt.
 It then uses a Bradley-Terry model to calculate a latent quality rating for each generation.
 This effectively ranks the different sampling heuristics for a given prompt.
 2.  **Diversity Scoring**: `src/data_labelling/efficient_diversity.py` calculates `self-BLEU` and `embedding_entropy` scores to measure the diversity of generations produced by each heuristic.
-3.  **Data Matching**: `src/data_labelling/label_infinigram.py` uses the Infini-gram API to check for n-gram overlap with a large reference corpus, to match the quality of generations with that of high-quality datasets.
+3.  **Data Matching**: `src/data_labelling/label_infinigram.py` uses the Infini-gram API to check for n-gram overlap with a large reference corpus.
+4.  **Verifiable rewards:** `src/data_labelling/label_verifier_rewards.py` uses verifiers to score relevant prompts for correctness based on verifiable criteria, like instruction following and math.
+5.  **Final Scoring**: `src/data_labelling/process_and_score.py` normalizes all scores (quality, diversity, etc.), computes a final weighted score, and filters the dataset to keep only the top-performing generations for training.

-### 3\.
-Supervised Training
+### 3. Supervised Training

-With the annotated dataset, the `train_supervised.py` script trains the sampler model.
-The data can be filtered to only include generations from the top-ranked heuristics.
+With the final annotated and filtered dataset, the `train_supervised.py` script trains the sampler model.

 1. For each sample in the dataset, the script replays the generation to get the base model's raw logits at each step.
 2. It then applies the saved heuristic pipeline to these raw logits to compute the "target" logits.
 The target logits are typically sparse, with many values set to `-inf` where tokens have been filtered out.